Gnome Monosoupape

-The Monosoupape (French for single-valve), was a rotary engine design first introduced in 1913 by Gnome Engine Company (renamed Gnome et Rhône in 1915).
-It used a clever arrangement of internal transfer ports and a single pushrod-operated exhaust valve to replace the many moving parts found on more conventional rotary engines, and made the Monosoupape engines some of the most reliable of the era.
-British aircraft designer Thomas Sopwith described the Monosoupape as "one of the greatest single advances in aviation".
+The Monosoupape (French for single-valve), is a rotary engine design first introduced in 1913 by Gnome Engine Company (renamed Gnome et Rhône in 1915).
+It uses an arrangement of internal transfer ports to replace the automatic centre-piston inlet valve found on earlier Gnome engines.
+The elimination of the inlet valve removed a common source of engine failure but also resulted in increased fuel consumption.